AP® Physics 1 Study Plan & Tips

 First, schedule a meeting to speak with your school counselor.
 They will be able to help you plan your course schedule while taking into account your strengths and weaknesses.

-Another great planning strategy is to create a list of all the courses you want to enroll in for each of your remaining high school years.
+Another great planning strategy is creating a list of all the courses you want to enroll in for each of your remaining high school years.
 Start with a plan for next year and expand that plan further into the future as you finalize decisions.
-Then, check your school's AP calendar to determine if the semester and year you want to take the course align with the school's actual AP calendar.
+Then, check your school's AP calendar to determine if the semester and year you want to take the course align with the school’s actual AP calendar.

 2. What can you do if an AP course you want to take isn’t offered at your school?

 Homeschooled students, or those who choose to self-study for AP courses, will need to make arrangements at schools offering the AP exams.
-The College Board requires schools to order exams by November 15 each year, so contact the school at which you prefer to take the AP exam as early in the school year as possible.
+The College Board requires schools to order exams by November 15 each year, so contact the school where you prefer to take the AP exam as early in the school year as possible.
 Make sure to ask for the school's AP Coordinator, as they are responsible for ordering exams.

 3. What are the prerequisites for the AP courses you’re interested in?